 Also worth checking out the big brother by DeWitt.

-DeWitt P5 Pro 5 Weed Barrier Fabric
+Best Heavy Duty Landscape Fabric – DeWitt P5 Pro 5 Weed Barrier Fabric

-The DeWitt P5 Pro 5 Weed Barrier measures 5-feet by 250-feet and is a great option for bigger landscape beds.
+The DeWitt P5 Pro 5 Weed Barrier measures 5 feet by 250 feet and is a great option for bigger landscape beds.

-The material contains 5-ounces of woven, needle-punched material for extra durability, and the manufacturer offers a 5-year guarantee against UV deterioration.
+This is a 5-ounce woven fabric, needle-punched material for extra durability, and the manufacturer offers a 5-year guarantee against UV deterioration.
 The DeWitt P5 is popular for its heavy-duty feel and tightly woven material.

 Many consumers report that the DeWitt P5 is excellent at retaining moisture, even in drought conditions.

 As with most fabric and plastic weed barriers, it works best when a couple of inches of mulch are added to the top.
-This product also features stripes located 12-inches apart to help with appropriate plant spacing.
+This product also features stripes located 12 inches apart to help with appropriate plant spacing.
 If using staples to keep down the edges, be sure to space them 12 to 18 inches apart.

-Best Landscape Fabric: Premium Pro Garden Landscape Fabric by ECOgardener
+Best Landscape Fabric – Premium Pro Garden Landscape Fabric by ECOgardener

 The Premium Pro Garden Weed Barrier Landscape Fabric by ECOgardener is a durable and heavy-duty weed-blocking gardening mat.
 This product is advertised as Eco-friendly.